 “Manhattan?
 Fuhgettaboudit!”
 That’s the slogan of A Slice of Brooklyn pizza tours, which set out to prove to tourists and local day-trippers alike that Brooklyn is the superior borough.
 As the creators of the original pizza bus tour, they win over visitors the best way that any true Brooklynite knows how – with a slice of their favorite neighborhood pie.

 Though born and raised on Long Island, I know Brooklyn pizza well.
-A Brooklyn native, my dad made sure that I knew what good pizza was.
-I lost count of the square slices I’ve consumed over the years from L&B Spumoni Gardens a long time ago.
+As the daughter of a Brooklynite, my dad made sure that I knew what good pizza was.
+I lost count of the L&B Spumoni Gardens squares I’ve consumed a long time ago.

 Curious to learn the backstory behind some of the most famous and long-standing pizzerias in Brooklyn, I reached out to the owner of A Slice of Brooklyn Bus Tours, Tony Muia, who invited me to go on one of his top-rated pizza tours.